stanfordnlp/dspy/docs/docs/intro.md

 ???
 "Using DSPy in practice: from quick scripting to building sophisticated systems."

     Although DSPy's _optimizers_ are often considered its most powerful feature, the ergonomic and portable nature of DSPy's _modules_ make them incredibly powerful for quick LM scripting, even when you don't have the data or metrics to optimize.
 We maintain large _signature test suites_, across many tasks and LMs, to assess the reliability of the built-in DSPy Adapters.
 Adapters are the components that map signatures to prompts prior to optimization.
-If you find tasks where a simple prompt consistently outperforms idiomatic DSPy for your LM, consider that a bug and [file an issue](https://github.com/stanfordnlp/dspy/issues).
+If you find a task where a simple prompt consistently outperforms idiomatic DSPy for your LM, consider that a bug and [file an issue](https://github.com/stanfordnlp/dspy/issues).
 We'll use this to improve the built-in adapters.

 ## 2) **Optimizers** tune the prompts and weights of your Modules.